Who was Willard Legrand Bundy?

 Career

 Willard Legrand Bundy had established his profile as an inventor.
-He had many patents for different mechanical devices.
-In 1880, he invented his first patent, a calendar-clock movement.
-Willard Legrand Bundy was a bearer of many patents for calculating machines and cash registers, like the electric cash register.
-His time recorder was his invention that made him known.
+In 1880, he registered his first patent, a calendar-clock movement.
+He also had many other patents for calculating machines and cash registers, like the electric cash register.
+The time recorder was his invention that made him famous.
 This was a mechanical device used to keep track of workers’ times they clocked in and out of jobs.

-With only a starting capital of $150,000 and only eight employees, the Bundy Manufacturing Company was started.
-But this company needed investors to grow.
-People like George Winthrop Fairchild and Austin Ward Ford started investing small capital in this company.
-Harlow was then appointed general manager of the company, while his brother, Willard Legrand Bundy, worked as a superintendent and managed the technical part.
+The Bundy Manufacturing Company started its journey with a capital of $150,000 and only eight employees.
+However, soon George Winthrop Fairchild and Austin Ward Ford started investing small capital in this company.
+Harlow was then appointed general manager, while his brother, Willard Legrand Bundy, worked as a superintendent and managed the technical part.

-Within a short period, this company grew rapidly and became one of the major industries and most successful in Binghamton.
-In the late 1890s, this company hired more than 140 employees with high skills and started different offices in most principal cities in the United States.
+Within a short period, the company grew rapidly and became one of the major industries and most successful in Binghamton.
+In the late 1890s, they had more than 140 highly skilled employees on their payroll and started different offices in the principal cities within the United States.

 By 1898, Bundy Manufacturing Company had already manufactured about 9000-time recorders.
-It also advised the Bundy Time Recorder as a means of solving “some of the vexatious questions used to keep track of the employees’ time”.
+The Bundy Time Recorder was advertised as a means of solving “some of the vexatious questions used to keep track of the employees’ time”.

-The general manager of this company, Harlow, created different accounts with the United States post office and the Western Railroad, Delaware, and Lackawanna.
-Businesses could keep track of their employees with their time clock, thus establishing an international revolution.
+The general manager of this company, Harlow, created different accounts with the United States Post Office and the Western Railroad, Delaware, and Lackawanna.
+With the Bundy Time Recorder, Businesses could now keep track of their employees with their time clock, thus establishing an international revolution.

-In 1900, there was tension between Willard Legrand Bundy and his brother Willard Harlow.
+In 1900, there was tension started brewing between Willard Legrand Bundy and his brother Harlow.

-This was caused after Harlow dismissed Willard Legrand’s elder son (Willard H.) from the company due to some puzzling circumstances.
-After his dismissal, Willard H. was given a new patent for a contemporary designed time recorder and merged into a competing company with
+This was caused after Harlow dismissed Willard Legrand’s elder son (Willard H.) from the company due to some undisclosed circumstances.
+After his dismissal, Willard H. registered a new patent for a contemporary designed time recorder and started a competing company.

 Willard Legrand Bundy was also dismissed by his brother, Harlow.
 Harlow claims that Willard Legrand was the actual inventor of the new patent and not his son.
 According to Harlow, this violated Willard Legrand’s contract with the Bundy Company.
 Willard Legrand denied these allegations unshakably.